cahute/cahute/docs/internals/links.rst

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CAS40

-    CAS40 on a serial medium.
+    CAS40 on a serial transport.

     See :ref:`protocol-cas40` for more information.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CAS50

-    CAS50 on a serial medium.
+    CAS50 on a serial transport.

     See :ref:`protocol-cas50` for more information.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CAS100

-    CAS100 on a serial medium.
+    CAS100 on a serial transport.

     See :ref:`protocol-cas100` for more information.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CAS300

-    CAS300 on a serial medium.
+    CAS300 on a serial transport.

     See :ref:`protocol-cas300` for more information.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_SEVEN

-    Protocol 7.00 over a serial medium.
+    Protocol 7.00 over a serial transport.

     See :ref:`protocol-seven` for more information.